PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step01_network_and_vm.md

 az group create --name rg-secure-vm-01 --location northeurope
 ```

 Confirm it's created either via Azure Portal or CLI.
-In the portal, go to “Resource Groups” and verify `rg-secure-vm-01` exists in West Europe.
+In the portal, go to “Resource Groups” and verify `rg-secure-vm-01` exists in North Europe.

 ## 1.2 - Deploy VNet and Subnets